sendgrid/docs/source/Account_Management/create_account.md

 Make sure you have access to the email address you use to register the account.
 This is where you will receive any verification, password reset, or billing emails.
 {% endinfo %}

-Once you're finished signing up, you need to select how you wish to send email.

-Select one of the following:

-* Integrate using our Web API or SMTP relay -
-* Integrate with popular applications
-* Build and send using Marketing Campaigns

 {% anchor h3 %}
 Verify your account
 {% endanchor h3 %}